VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/exercises/simple_mlops/step4.md

 ## Tasks

 - [ ] Create the `Titanic Predictions` Table
-  - The table is schena is at `resources/mlops_usecase/bigquery/titanic_predictions.json`
+  - The table is schema is at `resources/mlops_usecase/bigquery/titanic_predictions.json`
 - [ ] Change the configurations in the `dev.env.yaml` file
 - [ ] Change the deployment command to deploy the function correctly.